Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-Immediately before cap nucleation (\SI{2.16}{\micro\second}), the nanoparticle adopts a morphology consistent with the carbon-covered Wulff construct, with $(0001)$ and $(10\bar{1}1)$ facets dominating (Fig. \ref{fig:cluster}b).
-This reconstruction occurs within the first few \SI{}{\micro\second} and indicates that, although the NP remains crystalline throughout growth, its exposed facets and overall shape evolve during carbon adsorption (Fig. S3 and SI Video 2).
+Although the NP was initialized in the Wulff shape expected for a "clean" NP without surface carbon (Fig.~\ref{fig:cluster}a), it was preloaded with surface carbon and therefore reconstructs within the first \si{\micro\second}, see Fig. S3 and SI Video 2.
+By \SI{2.16}{\micro\second}, see the snapshot in Fig.~\ref{fig:growth}b, the NP acquires a shape consistent with the carbon-covered Wulff construct, with $(0001)$ and $(10\bar{1}1)$ facets dominating (Fig.~\ref{fig:cluster}b).
+This shows that, although the NP remains crystalline throughout growth, its exposed facets and overall shape evolve during SWCNT growth due to carbon adsorption.

-Cap nucleation initiates at \SI{2.16}{\micro\second} on the $(0001)$ facet and proceeds rapidly, exhausting carbon on that facet within approximately $\sim\SI{70}{\nano\second}$ (\SI{2.23}{\micro\second}; Fig. \ref{fig:growth}b).
-This transition is reflected in the species analysis (Fig. \ref{fig:growth}c) by a sharp decrease in carbon chains and dimers and a concomitant increase in graphitic carbon (and edge atoms) between the vertical dashed lines.
-The qualitative sequence resembles cap nucleation reported for VLS growth on iron \cite{hedman2024dynamics,kohata2025edge}, while differing by a slightly larger monomer population and substantially longer nucleation time scales ($\sim\SI{70}{\nano\second}$ versus $\sim\SI{5}{\nano\second}$).

-In the trajectory shown, the initial ring formation proceeds through alignment of two long chains, followed by attachment of a dimer to the side of one chain to form a three-coordinated carbon.
-The resulting kink facilitates bonding to the neighboring chain, forming an initial hexagon that subsequently reconstructs into a pentagon with carbon chains attached.
+Cap nucleation initiates at \SI{2.16}{\micro\second} on the $(0001)$ facet and proceeds rapidly, depleting the carbon on that facet within $\sim\SI{70}{\nano\second}$, second snapshot at \SI{2.23}{\micro\second} in Fig.~\ref{fig:growth}b.
+The species analysis in Fig.~\ref{fig:growth}c reflects this transition, showing a sharp decrease in carbon chains and dimers and a corresponding increase in graphitic and edge carbons between the vertical dashed lines, which resembles cap nucleation during VLS growth on iron~\cite{hedman2024dynamics,kohata2025edge} while differing by a slightly larger monomer population and substantially longer timescales, $\sim\SI{70}{\nano\second}$ for VSS versus $\sim\SI{5}{\nano\second}$ for VLS growth.
+Here, initial ring formation occurs through alignment of two long chains, followed by attachment of a dimer to an internal (backbone) site on one chain, forming a three-coordinated carbon atom.
+The resulting kink facilitates bonding to the neighboring chain, forming an initial hexagon that subsequently reconstructs into a pentagon with carbon chains attached, see Fig. S4 and SI Video 3.

-The nucleated cap extends to the edge of the $(0001)$ facet, at the junction between facets (\SI{2.23}{\micro\second}; Fig. \ref{fig:growth}b), which is also evident in the simulated transmission electron microscopy images (Fig. \ref{fig:growth}a).
-Attachment near facet edges is expected because facet-edge atoms are under-coordinated relative to terrace atoms, enhancing binding of the CNT edge.
-Such behavior has also been reported experimentally in in situ TEM growth of SWCNTs on solid cobalt-tungsten, where the growing cap appeared anchored at a facet edge \cite{yang2022growth}.
+As the cap grows, it reaches the edge of the $(0001)$ facet and anchors at the junction between facets.
+This is visible in the second snapshot at \SI{2.23}{\micro\second} in Fig.~\ref{fig:growth}b and in the simulated transmission electron microscopy (TEM) images, Fig.~\ref{fig:growth}a.
+Attachment at facet edges is favored because the facet-edge atoms are under-coordinated relative to atop atoms.
+Similar behavior has been reported experimentally during in situ TEM growth of SWCNTs on solid cobalt--tungsten, where the growing tube appeared attached to a facet edge~\cite{yang2022growth}.